 like having 'one' chocolate.

-And why I actually have quite a low 'Match rating' with most of the people on the site who do list 'casual sex'.
+And why I actually have quite a low 'Match rating' with most of the other people on the site who also list 'casual sex'.
 Maybe we are doing it differently(?)
 Perhaps I would be better suited to a 'casual cuddling while talking' or 'medium-term naked friend massaging'.
+Certainly I do not think that good 'casual' is easy - if anything it requires better communication and more respect.

 My wishing chair needs new wings(!)